pingcap/docs-tidb-operator/en/get-started.md

 > **Note:**
 >
-> `release-4.0-nightly` is not a fixed version.
+> `nightly` is not a fixed version.
 Running the command above at different time might return different results.

 For more details about upgrading the TiDB cluster running in TiDB Operator, refer to [Upgrade the TiDB cluster](upgrade-a-tidb-cluster.md).

-## Destroy a TiDB cluster
+## Step 6: Destroy a TiDB cluster

 After you've finished testing, you may wish to destroy the TiDB cluster.